 Students must be in possession of their school identification badges at all times.
-Badges should be prominently displayed.
 Ninth grade students will receive their first ID free of charge.
-IF AN ID BADGE IS LOST, STUDENTS MUST PAY A REPLACEMENT FEE.
-The cost of a replacement ID is \$5.
+Upon arrival at school, all students must SWIPE their ID card before entering the scan machine.